javalite/site-content/src/activeweb/flash_tag.md

 }
 ~~~~

-Simply ensure that the name of the flash message (line 1) is the same on page as the argument to the `flash()` method.

 The body inside the flash tag lives by the same rules as any other in the template.
 You can use variables, FreeMarker syntax, lists or even
 partials: